Last Update: March 28, 2017

 14. Re-Targeted Advertising

-Re-Targeted advertising uses information collected on an individual's web browsing behavior such as the pages they have visited or the searches they have made.
+Re-Targeted advertising uses information collected from a User’s web browsing behavior such as the pages they have visited or the searches they have made.
 This information is then used to display ads.
-The information collected is only linked to an anonymous cookie ID (alphanumeric number); it does not include any information that could be linked back to a particular person, such as their name, address or credit card number.
-The information used for targeted advertising either comes from Paladin Registry, Inc. or through third party website publishers.
-If you would like to opt out of re-targeted advertising from Paladin Registry, Inc. that occurs when visiting our third party advertising publishers, please click here.
-Please note this does not opt you out of being served advertising.
-You will continue to receive generic ads.
+The information collected is only linked to an anonymous cookie ID (alphanumeric number); it does not include any information that could be linked back to a particular User, such as name, address or credit card number.
+The information used for targeted advertising either comes from Paladin or through third party website publishers.
+If User would like to opt out of re-targeted advertising from Paladin that occurs when visiting our third party advertising publishers, please click here.
+This does not opt Users out of being served advertising.
+Users will continue to receive generic ads.

 16. Legal Disputes